FrancisVila/MFT_convert/content/en/docs/SecureTransport/Security_Guide/c_secgd_iam_intro/c_secgd_iam_resources.md

     "title": "Available resources and actions",
     "linkTitle": "Available resources and actions",
     "weight": "110"
-}The following is a list of available resources in <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> for administrator accounts.
+}The following is a list of available resources in {{< SecureTransport/componentshortname  >}} for administrator accounts.
 Included for each object are associated actions and a description.

 <table>
    <thead>